What is Form 4952?

 How to get a blank Form 4952?

-To get a blank Form 4952, Investment Interest Expense Deduction, simply visit our website.
-The Internal Revenue Service (IRS) issues this form, and we have it ready for you to fill out.
-Remember, our platform aids in filling and downloading forms but does not support filing.
+To get a blank Form 4952, simply visit our website, where the Internal Revenue Service issues this form.
+You'll find it pre-loaded in our editor, ready for you to fill out.
+Remember, our platform helps with filling and downloading, but not filing forms.

 Where to file Form 4952?